Superman IV: The Quest for Peace: Filming

 Production of Superman IV began in 1986.
 In his autobiography, Still Me, Reeve described filming the movie:

 Rosenthal's DVD commentary cited this scene as an example of Cannon's budget slashing.
 According to Rosenthal, Reeve and Furie begged to be able to film that sequence in New York in front of the real headquarters of the United Nations because everyone knew how they looked and the Milton Keynes setting looked nothing like them, but Cannon refused.
 According to Rosenthal, they were "pinching pennies at every step".

 Shortly before production began at Elstree Studios on September 27, 1986, Cannon reduced the budget from $36 million to $17 million.
 Part of the problem was that Cannon financed its films by selling the television and home video rights in advance, which failed with films of a budget of over $5 million.
 The studio had also gone six years without a major hit.
 The studio was narrowly saved from bankruptcy after a deal with Warner Bros.
 Pictures to provide $75 million to repay its loans in exchange for distribution rights to its upcoming films, including Superman IV, which provided enough confidence in the studio for a $65 million line of credit from First Bank of Boston.
 During the production, the filming and special effects crews of the first three films were replaced with cheaper Israeli crews.
 Principal photography concluded at the beginning of January 1987.

-To keep production solely in England, Superman's childhood home in Smallville was reconstructed on farmland outside Baldock in North Hertfordshire—despite the fact that the original farm from Superman: The Movie was still standing in Blackie, Alberta.

 According to Jon Cryer, who played Luthor's nephew Lenny, Reeve had taken him aside just before the release and told him it was going to be "terrible."
 Although Cryer enjoyed working with Reeve and Hackman, Cryer claimed that Cannon ran out of money during the production and ultimately released an unfinished film.

+The film was shot at multiple locations around England.
+The Metropolis metro train scene at the beginning of the film was shot at the now abandoned Aldwych tube station and the city of Milton Keynes was used to represent the UN Headquarters in New York.